 MSMEs's Owner/ Manager's questionnaire: The present study used the primary data, which was collected by conducting a survey using structured questionnaire for entrepreneurs/marketing managers.
-The survey was aimed to ascertain the following information:(1) Company details like number of employees, type of the firm, industry it operates in, personal information to establish age, job function (2) Perceived benefits of Social Media Usage in marketing (3) Rank Analysis of drivers and barriers of social media for marketing in MSMEs.
+The survey was aimed to ascertain the following information:(1) Company details like number of employees, type of the firm, industry it operates in, personal information to establish age, job function (2) Perceivedbenefits of Social Media Usage in marketing (3) Rank Analysis of drivers and barriers of social media for marketing in MSMEs.

-Survey Variables and Analysis: In first phase, a semi-structured interview with entrepreneur/managers were done to analyze the usage, drivers and barriers of Social Media marketing in MSMEs.
-Social media consultants were contacted to screen variables of relative importance.
+Survey Variables and Analysis:In first phase, a semi-structured interview with entrepreneur/managers were done to analyze the usage, drivers and barriers of Social Media marketing in MSMEs.
+Social media consultant were contacted to screen variables of relative importance.
 On the basis of literature review and discussion with social media marketing consultants, present research study considered the following variables as seen in table3 to identify the major usage, benefits and challenges offered by social media marketing for small businesses.
+To understand the various usage and benefits of social media marketing, the respondents were asked to report all the perceived variables that were related to their respective business.
+Then the respondent were asked to rank the challenges of adopting social media as a marketing tool in order of their importance (i.e. Rank 1 for most challenging, Rank 2 for 2nd most challenging and so on up to end).
+The data are interpreted in terms of percentage.
+The rank analysis were done by summing the ranks and then taking the mean of summation to derive at ranking of challenges associated with Social Media Marketing in MSMEs.
+Lower the mean score, the more challenging the issues.